Marcus401/SupplyHub/README.md

 * In some cases use `--force` if there are conflicts in pulling the repository, this forces your local repository to install the changes in the cloud repository: `git pull --force`
 * Make sure to specify if you are in a branch, use `git checkout {branch}` to switch to that branch before using `pull` or `push`

-# Tips in Development ✔️
+# Tips during Development ✔️
 **to avoid conflicts:**
 * make sure to frequently `pull` from the base branch
 * `Pull` before you `Push`